ImMPrada/re-former/README.md

 - run migrations
 `rails db:migrate`

-- if you want you can popullate the database with seed `rails db:seed`
+- if you want you can populate the database with seed `rails db:seed`

 - run the server